-- (a) "Court" means the Workers' Compensation Court of the State of Oklahoma. - (b) "Group Self-Insurance Association" or "Association" means an association organized by two or more employers having a common interest which have entered into agreements to pool their liabilities under the Oklahoma Workers' Compensation Act. - (c) "Employer" shall have the definition provided by 85 O.S.
-Section 3 (3). - (d) "Common Interest" means employers engaged in the same or similar types of business or who otherwise have a recognizable common purpose for associating.
+- (a) "Court" means the Workers' Compensation Court of the State of Oklahoma. - (b) "Group Self-Insurance Association" or "Association" means an association organized by two or more employers having a common interest which have entered into agreements to pool their liabilities under the Oklahoma Workers' Compensation Act (see now Workers' Compensation Code). - (c) "Employer" shall have the definition provided by 85 O.S.
+Section 3 (3) [see now 85 O.S., Section 308(18)]. - (d) "Common Interest" means employers engaged in the same or similar types of business or who otherwise have a recognizable common purpose for associating.
 If an application of an association is approved by the Court, different businesses which are owned or controlled by a member of the association are also eligible for membership in such association.
-For purposes of this regulation, control shall be a "majority interest" as defined by the Experience Rating Plan approved by the State Board for Property and Casualty Rates. - (e) "Certified Audit" means an audit upon which the auditor expresses his professional opinion as to whether or not the accompanying statements fairly present the financial position of the group
+For purposes of this regulation, control shall be a "majority interest" as defined by the Experience Rating Plan approved by the State Board for Property and Casualty Rates. - (e) "Certified Audit" means an audit upon which the auditor expresses his professional opinion as to whether or not the accompanying statements fairly present the financial position of the group self-insurance association and whether or not such statements are in conformity with generally accepted accounting principles consistently applied, including tests of the accounting records and other such auditing procedures that are considered necessary in the circumstances. - (f) "Gross Premium" means the annual premium for each employer developed by using rates and classifications approved by the State Board for Property and Casualty Rates. - (g) "Standard Premiums" means the gross premium adjusted by experience modification factors developed in accordance with an Experience Rating Plan approved by the State Board for Property and Casualty Rates. - (h) "Normal Premium" means the standard premium less any allowable discount pursuant to Section 11 hereof.

-- self-insurance association and whether or not such statements are in conformity with generally accepted accounting principles consistently applied, including tests of the accounting records and other such auditing procedures that are considered necessary in the circumstances. - (f) "Gross Premium" means the annual premium for each employer developed by using rates and classifications approved by the State Board for Property and Casualty Rates. - (g) "Standard Premiums" means the gross premium adjusted by experience modification factors developed in accordance with an Experience Rating Plan approved by the State Board for Property and Casualty Rates. - (h) "Normal Premium" means the standard premium less any allowable discount pursuant to Section 11 hereof. - (I) "Member" means an employer party to an indemnity agreement for membership in a group self-insurance association. - (j) "Act" means the Oklahoma Workers' Compensation Act as provided by Title 85 of the Oklahoma Statutes. - (k) "Administrator" means the individual, partnership, or corporation designated and authorized as the representative of the members in the pooling of the liabilities under the Act and matters incidental thereto. - (I) "Indemnity Agreement and Power of Attorney" means the written agreement executed by each member of the association through which each member: - i. agrees to assume and discharge, jointly and severally, and liability under the Act of any and all members party to such agreement; and - ii. grant the administrator power of attorney to act for and to bind the members in all transactions relating to or arising out of the operations of the association. - (m) "Member Supervisory Board," or "Board," means the representative body selected by the members which is to be responsible: - i. for holding and managing the assets; - ii. for directing the affairs of the association; and iii. for assuring that the association, through its members, is financially sound and able to meet its obligations under the Act.
+- (i) "Member" means an employer party to an indemnity agreement for membership in a group self-insurance association. - (j) "Act" means the Oklahoma Workers' Compensation Act (see now Workers Compensation Code) as provided by Title 85 of the Oklahoma Statutes. - (k) "Administrator" means the individual, partnership, or corporation designated and authorized as the representative of the members in the pooling of the liabilities under the Act (see now Workers' Compensation Code) and matters incidental thereto. - (I) "Indemnity Agreement and Power of Attorney" means the written agreement executed by each member of the association through which each member: - i. agrees to assume and discharge, jointly and severally, and liability under the Act (see now Workers' Compensation Code) of any and all members party to such agreement; and - ii. grant the administrator power of attorney to act for and to bind the members in all transactions relating to or arising out of the operations of the association. - (m) "Member Supervisory Board," or "Board," means the representative body selected by the members which is to be responsible: - i. for holding and managing the assets; - ii. for directing the affairs of the association; and - iii. for assuring that the association, through its members, is financially sound and able to meet its obligations under the Act (see now Workers' Compensation Code).